SystemsApproach/ops/monitor.rst

 normalizing these messages by supporting a set of filters.
 These filters parse "raw" log messages written by the component (an ASCII string), and output "canonical" log messages as structured JSON.
-In the process, these filters also add globally-defined state, such as a timestamp and a log level (e.g., ERROR, WARNING, INFO).
+In the process, these filters also add globally agreed upon state, such as a timestamp and a log level (e.g., ERROR, WARNING, INFO).
 For example, developers for the SD-Fabric component might write a Fluentbit filter that transforms

 .. literalinclude:: code/log.ascii